 Maybe you’ve chosen the Dagenham area as it provides potentially lower cost property than other parts of the region, yet is within easy commutable distance of London with good transport links.

-The next step would be to talk with knowledgeable who can help you find the most suitable property in the area.
+The next step would be to talk with knowledgeable estate agents in Dagenham who can help you find the most suitable property in the area.

 When approaching a suitable estate agent, help them to help you by ensuring you have a concrete mortgage offer so they know exactly what price range you’re in.
 Also, brief them fully on your requirements so they can help narrow the search and focus only on properties that fully suit you.
 This helps put you in a good position as a buyer; you have a concrete offer and know what you’re looking for which is attractive to the seller as they know you’re serious and haven’t got a chain - this can help if you decide to put in an offer under the asking price.